-Tel Aviv police said they received a call from the couple’s son, who said his father had just called and told him that he had hurt his mother.
-When they arrived at the apartment, police found the woman, aged 67, lying in the entry with wounds to her upper body.
+Tel Aviv police said around 8:30 a.m. on Wednesday they received a call from the son of the couple, who told them that his father had just called and told him that he had hurt his mother.
+When they arrived at the scene, police found the woman, aged 67, lying in the entry of the home with wounds to her upper body.

-A Tel Aviv police spokesman said they await the results of an autopsy to determine whether the woman died from being bludgeoned or stabbed to death.
+A Tel Aviv police spokesman said they are still working to determine if the woman died from bludgeoning or was stabbed to death.

 During a recent court hearing, the couple agreed that the husband could stay in the residence, and that the two would sleep in separate rooms, police added.